Hextar/blogger-gpt/agents/AGENTS.md

-These directory contains the templates you can choose from to try this speech-to-speech implementation.
+These directory contains the templates you can choose from to let Chat GPT behave as different agents.

 # Choose a different template